afurmanov/tagged_logger/README.markdown

       end
     end

-The event *"sendfile.action_controller"* will be issued and one could subscribe to that event:
+The event *"sendfile.action_controller"* will be signaled after actual work on sending file is done.
+One could subscribe to that event:

-    ActiveSupport::Notifications.subscribe("sendfile.action_controller") do
+    ActiveSupport::Notifications.subscribe("sendfile.action_controller") do |*args|
+      event = ActiveSupport::Notifications::Event.new(*args)
-      #do something, for example log an event
+      #do something, for example, log an event
     end

-Actually Rails subscribers - they are responsible for majority of logging in Rails.
+### Overriding Rails logging
+Logging inside Rails is done by log subscribers - their task to subscribe to instrumentation events, receive and log them.
-*TaggedLogger* allows you to override how those subscribers do actual logging, for example if you want to override it for *ActionController*:
+*TaggedLogger* allows you to override how these subscribers work, for example, you could redirect what is being logged in *ActionController* to some external logging service, like [Logworm](http://www.logworm.com/):

-    # "#{Rails.root}/config/initializers/tagged_logger.rb"
+    # In Rails.root/config/initializers/tagged_logger.rb:
-    TaggedLogger.rules(:override=>true) do
+    TaggedLogger.rules do
-      debug "action_controller.instrumentation" do |level, tag, msg|
+      debug "action_controller.logsubscriber" do |level, tag, msg|
-        puts "#{tag} {msg}" #msg formed by ActionController::LogSubscriber goes here, tag is 'action_controller.instrumentation' end
+        Logworm::Logger.log(:controllers, :level => level.to_s, :tag => tag.to_s, :message => msg.to_s )
       end

-If you like to have a special logging not only for *ActionController*, but rather for everything logged by Rails via instrumentation mechanism, you could use a rule with regular expression:

-    debug /.*\.instrumentation$/ do |level, tag, msg|
-      #you special logging
     end

-Since *#logger* is defined by Rails for classes you inherits from (*ActionController::Base*, *ActiveRecord::Base*), you have to initialize *TaggedLogger* with

-    :override => true

- option since by default *TaggedLogger* is trying to be safe and does not override existing *#logger* method:
+You may also use *active_record.logsubscriber*, *action_mailer.logsubscriber*, *action_view.logsubscriber* and *rack.logsubscriber* tags.
+If you'd like to have a special logging not only for *ActionController*, but rather for entire logging done in Rails (via instrumentation), you could use a rule with regular expression:

+    debug /\.logsubscriber$/ do |level, tag, msg|
+      #your special logging
+    end

+You also could use *#logger* in your classes inherited from Rails bases and define your own logging rules, for example:

     class ApplicationController < ActionController::Base
       def welcome